Good Samaritan has once again updated visitor restrictions based on local

 the patient or in the waiting room and wear a mask.

 - Inpatient Behavioral Health patients can have one designated visitor per

 stay Monday through Sunday from 6 to 8 p.m.

-- Medical / Physician Practice patients will not be allowed to have any visitors.
+- Medical / Physician Practice patients can have one visitor during the patient’s

 - CDU patients that are NOT COVID+ can have one visitor during their appointment.

 Patients that are COVID+ in the CDU can have no visitors.